-K.S. applied to the LAT to challenge TD’s CAT position and other denials.
-He sought a CAT determination for his ongoing psychological impairments under the MBD category.
+K.S. applied to the LAT to challenge TD’s catastrophic position and other denials.
+He sought a catastrophic determination for his ongoing psychological impairments under the MBD category.
 A case conference was held, but the parties could not resolve the dispute.

 TD accepted that K.S. suffered significant ongoing impairment from MBD as a result of the accident.
 The dispute centred on whether he experienced a Marked impairment in any area, or were theyall properly categorized as Moderate(Class 3).Adjudicator Boyce explained: